Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Many stories explore overcoming emotional wounds and building self-esteem through interaction with other characters, emphasizing the importance of social support and self-exploration.

-Notable examples in animated films
+Featured examples in animated films

-With complex characters, these films connect with audiences of all ages, exploring themes such as identity, acceptance, and emotional growth through animated art.
+Featuring complex characters, these films connect with audiences of all ages, exploring themes such as identity, acceptance, and emotional growth through animated art.

 Exploring emotions in “Inside Out”

-This film helps to understand the importance of accepting all emotions, even negative ones, for a healthy emotional balance and psychological development.
+This film helps to understand the importance of accepting all emotions, even negative ones, for healthy emotional balance and psychological development.

 Through an innovative visual and narrative approach, it facilitates the understanding of complex internal processes and promotes empathy with one's own emotional experiences.